RWKotulski/LeoAndRuby/README.md

 # LeoAndRuby

 **LeoAndRuby** is a Ruby gem for generating images using the [Leonardo.ai API](https://docs.leonardo.ai/docs/generate-your-first-images).
-With this gem, you can easily integrate Leonardo.ai's powerful image generation capabilities into your Ruby applications.
+With this gem, you can easily integrate Leonardo.ai's powerful image generation capabilities into your Ruby and Rails applications.

 [![Gem Version](https://badge.fury.io/rb/leoandruby.svg)](https://badge.fury.io/rb/leoandruby)

 ---